-This post was originally published by CRSI on March 20th, 2018 and is archived.
-Learn more here.
+This post was originally published by CRSI -Community Refugee Sponsorship Initiative - on March 20th, 2018 and is archived.
+Learn more about our history.

 For centuries, refugees have come to Britain seeking safety and a chance to rebuild their lives.
 In recent years, one of the most successful ways has been through resettlement.